ralyodio/bmr/README.md

     apiusername = edward
     apipassword = 5n0wd3n

-You first need to install node-webkit on your system.
+You first need to [download and install node-webkit](https://github.com/rogerwang/node-webkit#downloads) on your system.

 To install, you need to clone the git repo: